-Maulana Muhammad Muslim Saheb was one of the founders of Majlis-e-Mushawarat (the apex consultative body of Muslims) in India.
-He was a member of the Jamaat Islami's Shura Council for more than three decades and former editor of the Daily Dawat.
-Here are my reflections on his life
+Maulana Muhammad Muslim Saheb was one of the founders of Majlis-e-Mushawarat (India's apex consultative body of Muslims).
+He was a Jamaat Islami's Shura Council member for over three decades and former editor-in-chief of the Daily Dawat.

-There were days when we did not have enough food to feed ourselves, and he would advise us to learn how to live within means.
-There were occasions when he would ask us to donate the monetary gifts we received during Eid celebrations to the needy and the poor we never knew.
-There were times when he would buy us second-hand clothes from the flea market while wearing a Sherwani (long jacket) without a shirt because he had given that to someone he found shirtless in the streets.
+There were days when we did not have enough food to feed ourselves, and he would advise us to learn how to live within our means.
+There were occasions when he would ask us to donate the monetary gifts we received during Eid celebrations to people in need and people experiencing poverty we never knew.
+He sometimes bought us second-hand clothes from the flea market while wearing a Sherwani (long jacket) without a shirt because he had given that to someone he found shirtless in the streets.
 There were moments when we saw him giving a helping hand to a janitor carrying human waste.
-There were also days when we saw him fasting for days because the food he would consume might serve his children or even guests.
-There were nights when he would ask us to sleep on the footpath out in the streets because there were homeless elders or children and women who had nowhere to go, and they stayed in our home.
+We also saw him fasting for days because his food might serve his children or guests.
+At night, he would ask us to sleep on the footpath out in the streets because homeless elders, children, and women had nowhere to go and stayed in our house.

-In our young and tender age, these images lived in our minds, but we did not know why he was doing what he was doing.
+At our young and tender age, these images lived in our minds, but we did not know why he was doing what he was doing.

-There were recollections when we saw him standing up late at night, praying alone, crying, and mornings when we saw him focusing on a page of the Quran gazing at the horizon for hours, not responding to our questions.
+There were recollections when we saw him standing up late at night, praying alone, crying, and mornings when we saw him focusing on a page of the Quran, gazing at the horizon for hours, and not responding to our questions.
 There were hours when we saw him waking up in the middle of the night, writing on a piece of paper.

-We observed all this, but we could not understand why he was doing what he was doing?
+We observed all this, but we could not understand why he was doing what he was doing.

-There were times when he would not return home for several days or months and years.
-We would not know where he was only to discover later that he was in prison for days or months or years of writing something objectionable to the authorities who had accused him of defying them.
+Sometimes, he would not return home for several days, months, or years.
+We would not know where he was, only to discover later that he was in prison for days, months, or years of writing something objectionable to the authorities who had accused him of defying them.

-We saw India's President Shankar Dayal Sharma visiting our one-bedroom house in the crowded Old Delhi, offering condolences at the elder brother's demise in the quietness of late-night.
+We saw India's President Shankar Dayal Sharma visiting our one-bedroom house in the crowded Old Delhi, offering condolences at the elder brother's demise in the quietness of late night.
 We also saw Inder Kumar Gujral, a powerful minister in the cabinet of Mrs. Indira Gandhi, visiting our family when he was in prison during the emergency.
 We remember when Kuldip Nayar and other journalists would call our house to discuss with him in the room while we were running around.
 We saw several prominent Muslim leaders and scholars sharing whatever food we had during long hours of debate.

 I saw his face light up, and I still remember what he told me with a smiling face that night: It sends goosebumps whenever I recollect that.
-He said, "this is the beginning of your understanding of Islam and the Quran."
-I did not understand how to give a shirt, and a shoe teaches me Islam and the Quran.
+He said, "This is the beginning of your understanding of Islam and the Quran."
+I did not understand how to give a shirt and a shoe, teaches me Islam and the Quran.
 When I learned to read the Quran with translation and then in the Arabic language, I realized what he had meant.

 He wanted to see Muslims become a practical component of Indian society with full participation in all spheres of life permitted by Islam.
 He advocated political participation, social welfare, academic excellence, and unity of purpose within the Muslim community.

 His vision was simple.
 The Quran and the one who introduced the Quran to humanity are the sources to acquire our character's essential traits.
-Building character is a life long process, and one should not wait until the perfection to start working for the ideals of the Quran.
+Building character is a lifelong process, and one should not wait until perfection to start working for the ideals of the Quran.
 He devoted his life to this ideal.
 When he was part of the Khaksar movement, he worked for the same object, and when he was part of the Jamat e Islami, his mission did not change.

 He never complained about anything.
 He did not talk about his financial problems with anyone.
 But he often apologized to our mother for putting her through a life of hardship and challenges.
 We never heard him raise his voice in his home.
 We never heard him say anything hurtful to her or us.
-We never saw him angry except on one occasion when I had asked him to use the influence of his friend in government to find me a position on the All India Radio.
-He told us to work for our livelihood and not be dependent on his contacts to win any favors.
+We never saw him angry except on one occasion when I had asked him to use the influence of his friend in government to find me a position on All India Radio.
+He told us to work for our livelihood and not depend on his contacts to win favors.

-So, on July 3, the day he passed away, I took the day off from everything else to spend time alone reflecting on his life, working quietly, and reminding myself how deep his commitment was in the Quran and the messenger of Allah.
+So, on July 3, the day he passed away, I took the day off from everything else to spend time alone reflecting on his life, working quietly, and reminding myself how deep his commitment was to the Quran and the messenger of Allah.
 We find him speaking to us in our imagination, saying individuals' life and death do not alter the nature of the Quran and the Prophet's message.
 "Do whatever you can, always raising the bars of work with sincerity and dedication without expecting any reward, and you will leave this world rich and contented."